treezy254/S-editor/README.md

 Create a new scrim
 Click on the scrim for editing
 You will be redirected to a new page
-On the page you will be present by a text editor and two (record and ) buttons.
+On the page you will be present by a text editor and two (record and save) buttons.